davidtchiu/davidtchiu.github.io/teaching/cs161/lab9.arrays/index.md

     System.out.println(Arrays.toString(ArrayLab.cumulativeSum(array2)));
     > [10, 40, 90, 160]
     ```
+-->

-4. (Medium) Write a method `public static boolean palindrome(int[] array)`  that determines an array can be read the same forwards and backwards.
-Your algorithm must be "in-place" (in other words, you are not allowed to create another array).
+4. (Medium) Write a method `public static boolean palindrome(int[] array)`  that determines an array can be read the same both forwards and backwards.
+Your algorithm must be "in-place" (you are not allowed to create another array).
 Consider the following usage:

     Code Pad: